|

 Depending on the degree of agitation, several methods are available.
 If

-cooperative enough to permit handling, then grasp the cat by the scruff of
+cooperative enough to permit handling, then grasp the cat by the scruff

 stretches out.
 These actions will prevent you from being